KaushikNITK/recommender_systems/README.md

 This project explores various techniques used in the field of recommendation, including collaborative filtering, content-based methods, hybrid approaches, and advanced deep learning-based solutions like Two Tower architecture

 ### Inferenceing
+this project is based on python 3.11 and above to download python 3.11 go to https://www.python.org/downloads/

-create a envi to install the required libraries
+To create a envi to install the required libraries(If you have an envi activate it and go to step 3)

 1. navigate to the location where you want to create your envi by using
 ```bash
 cd ./path_to_your_loc